chrisdeutsch/remote_lab/README.md

 b.
 The tutor  will contact the student on their respective time slot, and will conduct the oral exam.
 This will be via a video chat

 c.
-To conduct a fair exam, the students should give a scan of the room/place they are sitting so as to ensure the tutor that no unforeseen cheating material is used...(while I know this does nt make sense ;))
+To conduct a fair exam, the students should give a scan of the room/place they are sitting so as to ensure the tutor that no unforeseen cheating material is used...(while I know this does'nt make sense ;))

 d.
 If the oral exam requires the student to draw something, they can use the Paint app (?), open it on their screens, start the screen sharing option and draw/represent accordingly whatever is asked by the tutor.